zulip/zulip/help/self-hosted-billing.md

 ## Paid plan details and upgrades

-For businesses with up to 10 Zulip users, the Self-managed plan is a good option, and includes free access to the Mobile Push Notification Service.
+For businesses with up to 10 Zulip users, the Free plan is a good option, and includes free access to the Mobile Push Notification Service.

 For businesses with more than 10 Zulip users, both the Basic and Business plans include unlimited access to the Mobile Push Notification Service.